-Beyond working in TV and film, Tamika’s recent theatrical credits include: The Vagina Monologues (Alliant International University) and Harry and the Thief (Skylight Theater), and also the award-nominated productions of Black Women: State of the Union (Company of Angels and Skylight Theater) and Death and the King’s Horseman (The Lantern Theater).
-Tamika can currently be seen on stage at The International City Theatre in John Patrick Shanley’s Tony Award and Pulitzer Prize Winning Play Doubt, where she’s receiving raving reviews for her portrayal as Mrs. Muller.
+Beyond working in TV and film, Tamika’s theatrical credits include: Doubt (International City Theatre) in John Patrick Shanley’s Tony Award and Pulitzer Prize Winning Play, where she’s received rave reviews for her portrayal as Mrs. Muller, NAACP Theatre award-nominated production of Black Women: State of the Union (Company of Angels and Skylight Theater) and Barrymore nominated production of Death and the King’s Horseman (The Lantern Theater).
 Her stage presence extends beyond performance just for performance sake, and she has garnered accolades from the press, “…for actress Tamika Simpkins the personal connection goes even further.
 Her performances are not only powerful for the audience—they’re also powerful for her as an artist,” University of Southern California, Annenberg School of Communications journalist, Jillian Baker.

 In addition to serving as actress, editor, writer or producer on several films and new media projects, she holds a double major Bachelor of Science degree in Computer and Information Science, and African-American Studies.
 Speaking of Tamika’s multi-talented gifts, Hollywood casting director, Bonnie Gillespie exclaimed to her: “baby, you are brilliant.
 Just absolutely funny and fun and committed and passionate and absolutely a delight to work with–both personally and professionally.”
 True to her character, Tamika takes this and other accolades in stride as she presses on with confidence that she will continue to excel in the entertainment industry—on camera, behind camera, and onstage—striving each day and working to create her own miracle in Hollywood.